-The New Mexico Steam Locomotive and Railroad Historical Society was formed in 1997 by a small group of concerned citizens who wanted to restore and operate the 69 year old Atchison, Topeka & Santa Fe engine number 2926, a Baldwin-built 4-8-4 Northern steam locomotive that had been on static display in Coronado Park in Albuquerque since the mid 1950's.
-The plan of the Society is to restore the engine to running condition and use it to promote New Mexico and educate the public on the strong ties the economic development of the State has with rail transportation.
+The New Mexico Steam Locomotive & Railroad Historical Society was formed in 1977 by a small group of concerned citizens who wanted to save Santa Fe engine number 2926 from decay and neglect.
+A Baldwin built 4-8-4 Northern, built during the war years in 1944 had been on display in Albuquerque's Coronado Park since the mid 1950's.
+The plan of the society is to restore the engine to running condition and use it to promote tourism in New Mexico and educate the public on the strong ties the economic development of the State has with rail transportation.

-By 2003, actual restoration began, and since then, more than 104,000 volunteer hours have been spent.
-The organization is a 501(c)(3) non-profit and has no paid employees.
-As of the release of this audit report, the project is about 85% complete and exists on contributions of time, materials and monies received from members, individuals, companies and organizations from all walks of life.
-Less than 1% of total contributions have come from government funding.
+By 2003, actual restoration had begun, and since then more than 118,000 volunteer hours have been spent on the project.
+The organization is a 501(c) (3) non-profit and has no paid employees.
+As of the release of this report, the project is expected to be complete in early 2016.
+The project has been funded by contributions of time, materials and monies received from members, individuals, companies and organizations from all walks of life from all parts of the world.
+Less than $\frac{1}{2}$ of 1% of total contributions have come from government funding.

-The Society estimates that \$106,000 additional funds are required to complete the project and the goal is to have an operational engine in the first quarter of 2016.
+The Society estimates that \$53,000 in additional funds are required to complete the restoration project in the first quarter of 2016.